-COIDA's Board, Audit and Finance Committee, and Project Committee all continued to meet on a monthly basis to address COIDA's governance and projects, its financials and loan portfolio.
-Staff prepared and submitted COIDA's Procurement, Investment and Annual Report on time to the ABO, and prepared and submitted its 2022 budget to the ABO in October 2022.
+COIDA's Board, Audit and Finance Committee, and Project Committee all continued to meet monthly to address COIDA's governance and projects, its financials and loan portfolio.
+Staff prepared and submitted COIDA's Procurement, Investment and Annual Report on time to the ABO, and prepared and submitted its 2023 budget to the ABO in October 2023.
 Staff continued to meet individually with COIDA loan clients particularly those with delinquent loans and was successful in obtaining payments from clients who had not serviced their loans for several years.
 COIDA's loan portfolio has become healthier as a result.